In Every Moment Find God

 Alright, thank you very much and hello again radio friends, how in the world are you?
 Well sure, I’ll wait for you to answer.
 Why not?
 My father used to say to me, boy, when you ask a question, give people a chance to answer!
 That was one of the rules.
 Another one was, “Speak when you’re spoken to, boy!”
 To this day, I get a little bugged if I say something to a member of the family or someone around and they don’t answer.
 The things that are pounded, and in this case, I think it was literally, pounded into you as a child, they stay with you.

 Have you ever thought about the peculiarities you have that are part of your upbringing?
 That’s interesting.
 I like what we called “coffee soup.”
 Did you ever have “coffee soup?”
+Somebody says, “Yuck!”
+(Chuckles).
 Well, that’s coffee, with milk and sugar, and then soda crackers crumpled up in it.
 It’s delicious.
 I tell you, every time we had an all-night prayer meeting during the years when I served Youth for Christ (nine years, I think) we had all-night prayer meetings.
 You’d need a little refreshment about the time you got through praying at 6:30 in the morning or so.
 I’d head for the nearest restaurant or coffee shop that was open and I’d order a bowl of coffee, and then I’d doctor it up with some milk or sugar and put some crackers in it.
 I tell you, that helps you live till the next time.
 Haha.
+Things that are part of you.
 Interesting detour.
 I’ll throw it in for free.

 We’re looking at the 37th Psalm and right now, we’re in the logic of why God says, “Don’t get burned up.”
 Cease from anger, and forsake wrath.
 Fret not thyself in any wise to do evil.
 Don’t get burned up because of other people.
 Why?
 Well, because evildoers will be cut off.
 Even their place will be removed, and God knows what they’re thinking about.
 He’s laughing at them; he’s not upset at what’s happening, because he knows Judgment Day is coming.
 Because the evil plans of evil people end up attacking them.
 Evil plans end up attacking the planner.
 He says “The meek shall inherit the earth and shall “delight themselves in the abundance of peace.”